Symbolism, Imagery, Allegory

 But reading The Handmaid's Tale almost put a stop to our egg-affinity.
 Eggs in this novel are just... depressing.

 The idea of eggs comes up frequently in the book.
-With each mention we're reminded that they're part of a human woman's reproductive cycle, even though usually what the narrator is doing is eating them.
-She usually has them for breakfast, eating eggs so she can make her own healthy eggs.
+With each mention we're reminded that they're part of a human woman's reproductive cycle—even though usually what the narrator is doing is eating them.
+She usually has them for breakfast, eating eggs so she can make her own healthy eggs (uh, that's not how it works, guys).
 When, one night, she falls asleep in her closet and terrifies Cora into dropping her breakfast the next morning, it's an egg that falls to the ground and has to be thrown away.

 One day at breakfast the narrator thinks, "I think that this is what God must look like: an egg [...]
 To look at the egg gives me intense pleasure" (19.11, 12).
 She adds that she is living:

 The minimalist life.
 Pleasure is an egg.
 Blessings that can be counted, on the fingers of one hand.
 But possibly this is how I am expected to react.
 If I have an egg, what more can I want?
 (19.15).

 The narrator's attitude toward eggs alludes to what eggs symbolize in Christianity: